97saundersj/Tea-Round-Picker/docs/ADRs/ADR-001-Technology-Stack.md

 ## Title: Technology Stack & Deployment for Nisien Tea Round Picker

 ### Context
-Nisien Tea Round Picker is a productivity tool designed to facilitate fair tea selection in an office setting.
+Nisien Tea Round Picker is a productivity tool designed to facilitate fair selection for choosing who should make tea for their team in the office.
 It will:
 - Provide an intuitive interface for managing teams and participants.
 - Randomly select a tea maker to make tea for the team.
 - Record historical tea rounds and the tea orders made by participants.
+- Allow for mobile support, meaning that users can easily choose who should make tea from anywhere in the office.

 The application consists of two main components:
 - **Frontend:** A React web application with TypeScript.